 Lift up on either hip restraint to pivot the seat bottom forward and access the components underneath.
-Pivot and lift up on the seat to completely remove it from the vehicle before operating the vehicle.
+Pivot and lift up on the seat to completely remove it from the vehicle.

 GLOVE BOX / STORAGE COMPARTMENTS

 The glove box provides storage space for small items.
 Glove boxes may be equipped with optional shelf and/or glove box doors.